-Based on the results of the study conducted, we conclude that efforts to create employee OCB must begin with presenting good POS first, then good POS will encourage an increase in OC, so that it has a positive impact on OCB.
-This study confirms that shared vision based teamwork cohesiveness (SVBTC) is a very good catalyst in encouraging the improvement of OCB.
-SVBTC is also a solution to the inconsistency of the relationship between OC and OCB for employees as well as being able to encourage a complete increase in OCB for employees.
-Given the importance of the role of SVBTC, it is recommended that this literature study be continued with empirical studies in order to obtain concrete results.
+Based on the study results, we conclude that efforts to create employee OCB must begin with presenting good POS first, then good POS will encourage an increase in OC so that it has a positive impact on OCB.
+This study confirms that shared vision-based teamwork cohesiveness (SVBTC) is a very good catalyst in encouraging the improvement of OCB.
+SVBTC is also a solution to the inconsistent relationship between OC and OCB for employees and encourages a complete increase in OCB.
+Given the importance of the role of the SVBTC, it is recommended that this literature study be continued with empirical studies to obtain concrete results.